ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 ```

 ## 3. Configuring the Jenkins Job DSL Manager
 We need a job which will look at the DSL file and generate the jobs, this is called a "Seed" job.
 Go the Jenkins main page and click "Create Job".
-Add the build step called "Job DSL Manager".
-In the single text field, enter the path to the dsl file you checked into source control.
+Call this new job "Job DSL Manager" and select the free-style template.
+Once it is created, add a build step called "Job DSL".
+In the single text field, enter the path to the dsl script file you checked into source control in step 2 above.

 ## 4. Creating Jenkins Jobs from your DSL Script
 Run "Build Now" on your (Seed) job.
 Look at the build result to see a link to the job which has been created.